dpguthrie/yahooquery/README.md

 ## Data

-Based on the data you'd like, the result will either be accessed through a dictionary or as a `pandas.DataFrame`.
+Based on the data you'd like, the result will either be accessed through a `dict` or as a `pandas.DataFrame`.
 Accessing data is incredibly easy and pythonic.

 ### Dictionaries